Myrdene Anderson, Associate Professor

 Riall Nolan, Professor

-As a biometrician and computational anthropologist he developes quantitative tools to answer questions in the context of the major dimensions of archaeological research: space, time and form.
-To this end Dr. Otárola-Castillo developes and implements optimal foraging models, 3D-morphometrics software, and statistical software for human evolutionary biologists and zooarchaeologists, spatio-temporal statistical models, and Geographic Information Systems (GIS)."
+As a biometrician and computational anthropologist, he develops quantitative tools to answer questions in the context of the major dimensions of archaeological research: space, time and form.
+To this end, Dr. Otárola-Castillo develops and implements optimal foraging models, 3D-morphometrics software, and statistical software for human evolutionary biologists and zooarchaeologists, spatio-temporal statistical models, and Geographic Information Systems (GIS)."

-Dr. Veile is a biological anthropologist and studies human evolutionary and behavioral ecology with a focus on infant-child development and maternal-child interactions in rural, indigenous Latin American communities (Bolivia, Venezuela, and Mexico).
-Her ongoing research projects include: 1) Documentation of birthing practices, breastfeeding patterns, and mother-child attachment; 2) Study of postnatal environmental conditions, growth and immuno-nutrition in infancy and childhood; and 3) Monitoring health profiles in isolated populations to identify novel health challenges associated with globalization.
+Dr. Veile is a biological anthropologist who studies human reproductive and developmental biology using an evolutionary perspective.
+Since 2000, she has worked as a scientist on indigenous health projects in Bolivia, Venezuela, and Mexico.
+Her ongoing research projects include 1) Documentation of birthing practices, breastfeeding patterns, and mother-child interactions; 2) Studies of growth and immuno-nutritional development of indigenous infants and children; and 3) Monitoring community health profiles in geographically isolated populations, to identify novel health challenges associated with globalization and modernization.